Updated: June 10, 2016

 To convert the information returned by sys.dm_db_missing_index_details into a CREATE INDEX statement for both memory-optimized and disk-based indexes, equality columns should be put before the inequality columns, and together they should make the key of the index.
 Included columns should be added to the CREATE INDEX statement using the INCLUDE clause.
 To determine an effective order for the equality columns, order them based on their selectivity: list the most selective columns first (leftmost in the column list).

-For more information about memory-optimized indexes, see Guidelines for Using Indexes on Memory-Optimized Tables.
+For more information about memory-optimized indexes, see Indexes for Memory-Optimized Tables.

 If a transaction creates or drops a table, the rows containing missing index information about the dropped objects are removed from this dynamic management object, preserving transaction consistency.